How to Get an App-Free Blank Home Screen in iOS

 The empty screen will stay in place until you either move an app on and off of the blank page manually, or by installing something new from the App Store.
 You can also ditch the blank page by re-syncing to iTunes and removing it manually, or by dragging the blank page to the end of the screen section again.

-This has been confirmed to work with the latest versions of iTunes 11 and iOS 7, and it doesn’t require any funky tweaks, empty icons, fake apps, jailbreaks, or other modifications to iOS.
+This has been confirmed to work with the latest versions of iTunes 11 and iOS 7, iOS 8 and iTunes 12, and all other modern versions of software, and it doesn’t require any funky tweaks, empty icons, fake apps, jailbreaks, or other modifications to iOS.
 That’s not necessarily the case with earlier versions of iOS though, which required third party adjustments to achieve the same effect.